 People with a severe milk allergy should not use a Pulmicort Flexhaler.3 If you are allergic to any ingredient in Pulmicort, you should not take this medication.

 Tell your health care provider if you have had problems with your liver, eyes, immune system, or osteoporosis.3,4 Taking corticosteroids may worsen these conditions.
 Extra monitoring or an alternative treatment may be needed.
 Tell your health care provider about any prescription medications you take, particularly corticosteroids, anti-seizure medicines, immunosuppressants, ketoconzale (Nizoral), or other medications that affect how your liver works.3,4 Let your provider know about over-the-counter medications or supplements that you take.

 There are no high-quality studies of Pulmicort in pregnant or breastfeeding women.
 The National Heart, Lung, and Blood Institute states that budesonide (the active ingredient in Pulmicort) is the preferred inhaled corticosteroid during pregnancy.5 They cite available studies with reassuring safety data.
-These guidelines also state that women can breastfeed while taking an inhaled corticosteroid.5 A small percentage of budesonide (0.3% to 1%) does pass into the breastmilk.1 The prescribing information for Pulmicort suggests talking to your doctor about whether to use this medication during pregnancy or breastfeeding.3,4
+These guidelines also state that women can breastfeed while taking an inhaled corticosteroid.5 A small percentage of budesonide (0.3% to 1%) does pass into the breastmilk.1 The prescribing information for Pulmicort states the drug should only be used during pregnancy if needed, so talk to you doctor about whether to use this medication during pregnancy or breastfeeding.3,4

 What evidence do we have that Pulmicort works?